Method of payment

-Children aged 11 to 15 must get a specific Oyster Card and will travel free on buses and trams and pay £0.70 (Peak) or £0.65 (Off Peak) when traveling on the Tube in zones 1-6.
+Children aged 11 to 15 must get a specific Oyster Card and will travel free on buses and trams and pay £0.70 (Peak) or £0.65 (Off Peak) when travelling on the Tube in zones 1-6.

 The tariff for this type of Oyster Card is similar to the Travelcard, but adding an extra £5 to buy the Oyster Card.
 When your trip is over, you can give your travel pass back and recover the money you have left over.

 The Oyster Card can be purchased at any of London's Tube stations and London Overground in any ticket machine.
-Travelers can also buy the card in any railway station.
+Travellers can also buy the card in any railway station.
 Once you’ve bought the card, you can also top it up at most newsagents.

-When leaving London, the card can be handed into any tube station, London Overground or train station.
+When leaving London, the card can be handed in to any tube station, London Overground or train station.
 When you give it back, you’ll get the £5 deposit back and the money you didn’t use when you last topped it up.